The infinite world of news: sharing my informative diet [ENG/ESP]

 How I get access to the agencies newswire service

 My base repository is the news aggregator provided by the MailOnline website.
 It is a service that updates the cables produced by reporters from AP, Reuters, AFP, PA Media and the Australian Associated Press.
-In the web version for laptops and desktop computers, it is possible to filter the agencies we want to monitor, but not in the version available for mobile devices.
+In the web version for laptops and desktop computers, it is possible to filter the agencies we want to monitor, but not in the one available for mobile devices.

 According to my experience, this is a very reliable way to be updated almost in real time with the contents of AP, Reuters and AFP.
 I don´t total the expression because I have noticed that some cables take a long time to appear, though very few are not republished.
 And this alternative not only centralizes the news production of the three most prestigious wire agencies, but also doesn´t limit the visualization according to the usual criteria in this field, such as the number of articles read.